 Insert figure 3 here

-Therefore, it is evident that social networks, particularly where bonding capital is generated, can and do lead to engagement in positive health behaviour despite there being limited investigations into how children become socially included through activity (R. Bailey, 2005).
+Therefore, it is evident that social networks, particularly where bonding capital is generated, can and do lead to engagement in positive health behaviour despite there being limited investigations into how children become socially included through activity (Bailey, 2005).
 A question arising from this is whether this also affects levels of physical activity; particularly as there is evidence that there may be no relationship between levels of activity and social support (Garcia et al., 2016).

-However, on this theme, there also emerges the ‘dark side’ of social capital in association with PA, in the sense that such contexts also lead to the exclusion of some children (Everley & Macfadyen, 2015).
+However, on this theme, there also emerges the ‘dark side’ of social capital in association with physical activity, in the sense that such contexts also lead to the exclusion of some children (Everley & Macfadyen, 2015).
 This is likely to be particularly strong where an acceptance of social differences and hierarchies has led to to a ‘sense of one’s place’ resulting in behaviours of self-exclusion (Moncrieffe, 2017):

 ‘I don’t play with the boys in my class – I don’t do football at home cos I don’t know what to do really- I can’t get the ball and it gets all stressy ‘cos there’s just no time to decide what to do with it so I don’t play – I go in the wild garden’